Once you’ve drafted a communications plan and identified your audience(s) and goal(s), it’s time to think about your message.

 - WHAT?
 For example, is the slide advertising an event or a deadline?
 Are tickets being sold?
 Is registration required?

 - WHEN?
 Is there a date and/or time to include?

 - WHERE?
 Is there a location to include?

 - WHY it matters?
 What do you want the audience to know or do?

 If your event is open to all — with no advance registration or tickets required — include the university’s accessibility statement on the slide: For a disability accommodation, visit odr.appstate.edu.

 Typically, all slides should include a website link for more information.
 Do not include "https" or "www" — for example: digitalsignage.appstate.edu.

-QR codes can be used in digital signage but should be paired with the website link in text form for accessibility.
+QR codes can be used in digital signage but may be difficult for users to scan: